 Trying to guess who will win this year’s Best Picture Oscar?
 Why not let the past be your guide?

 Sixteen of the last fifty Best Picture winners were based on true stories (for the record, I am counting The French Connection as “true” but not Shakespeare In Love).
 This, of course, means that around 68% of the last fifty Best Picture winners were entirely fictional.
-The most recent “real life” winners were The King’s Speech in 2011 and last year’s Argo.
+The most recent “real life” winners were and 12 Year’s A Slave.

 Comedies hardly ever win the Best Picture Oscar.
-Only around six of the last fifty Best Picture winners were comedies.
-Tom Jones, Annie Hall, Forrest Gump, The Artist, Shakespeare In Love and American Beauty.
+Only around five of the last fifty Best Picture winners were comedies.
+Annie Hall, Forrest Gump, The Artist, Shakespeare In Love and American Beauty.
 And some would dispute that American Beauty or Forrest Gump are comedies.

-Twenty two of the past fifty Best Picture winners (44%) had either a British director, lead actor or actress, a British setting or has other heavy British involvement.
-Of this year’ s nominees this only really applies to 12 Years A Slave (which has a British director, lead actor and other cast) and Philomena.
-There was also a substantial British role in the making of Gravity.
+Nearly half of the past fifty Best Picture winners had either a British director, lead actor or actress, a British setting or has other heavy British involvement.

 No science fiction film has ever won Best Picture.
-A win for Gravity or Her would be a first.
-Avatar, Star Wars and A Clockwork Orange were all nominated but didn’t win in this category.
+Gravity, Avatar, Star Wars and A Clockwork Orange were all nominated but didn’t win in this category.